Digichem-Project/digichem-core/doc/quick reference/source/submit.rst

 -------------

 It is now time to run Silico, the program which will manage the remainder of the submission process.
-To begin, run the ``silico submit`` sub-program followed by a list of the coordinate files to submit.
+To begin, run the ``silico submit`` subprogram followed by a list of the coordinate files to submit.
 For example, to submit two files named 'Benzene.cdx' and 'Naphthalene.com', run:

 .. code-block:: console